nccgroup/azucar/README.md

 <h1>Operating System Support</h1>

-As the script uses the .NET ADAL library for authenticating the user and calling REST APIs, it only supports Windows OS.
+As the script uses the .NET ADAL library for authenticating a user and calling REST APIs, it only supports Windows OS.

 <h1>Features</h1>